MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/sentiment-analysis-flow-azure.md

 <a name="create-cognitive-service"></a>

-## Step 4: Create Cognitive Service
+## Step 4: Create a Cognitive Service

 Create a Cognitive Service to perform sentiment analysis for the messsages posted in the Yammer group.

-1. In a web rbowser, open the [Azure Portal](https://portal.azure.com).
+1. In a web browser, open the [Azure Portal](https://portal.azure.com).

 2. Click **+ Create a resource**, then enter **Cognitive Services** in the search box.